From the New World of Word Embeddings: A Comparative Study of Small-World Lexico-Semantic Networks in LLMs: Experimental Design

 \subsection{Scenario 3: SMM of Qualitative Words}

-In Scenario 3, we utilize a cross-lingual semantic map for adjectives and qualitative words~\cite{perrin2010polysemous}, which includes 22 African languages, French, and English.
-Polysemes in each language are connected to indicate conceptual proximity.
-The domain spans dimension, age, value, color, etc., with capitalized English words representing concepts, such as BIG, SMALL, LONG, SHORT, WIDE, and DEEP for dimension.
-We filter out words not present in the Llama vocabulary, resulting in 75 concepts.
-The final set of concepts and the human-annotated graph are presented in Appendix~\ref{app:CS}.
+In Scenario 3, we leverage a cross-linguistic semantic map of adjectives and qualitative terms~\cite{perrin2010polysemous}, which encompasses 22 African languages along with French and English.
+In this resource, polysemous words within each language are linked to reflect conceptual proximity, forming a semantic map that encodes a universal network of meanings.
+This map captures cross-linguistic regularities in polysemy patterns, serving as an invariant conceptual structure underlying diverse lexical realizations.
+The semantic domains covered include dimension, age, value, and color, with concepts represented by capitalized English words (e.g., \textit{BIG}, \textit{SMALL}, \textit{LONG}, \textit{SHORT}, \textit{WIDE}, \textit{DEEP} for the dimension domain).

+We filter out words not present in the LLaMA vocabulary, resulting in a final set of 75 concepts from the original 110.
+The full list of concepts and the human-annotated semantic graph are provided in Appendix~\ref{app:CS}.
+This scenario evaluates how well the embedding-induced lexico-semantic network aligns with a cross-linguistically grounded conceptual structure.